TSE-Systems/tse-analytics-docs/Writerside/topics/Utils.md

 # Utils

-In addition to specific export options which vary between different analysis and plots, all results can be saved within a workspace and outside of TSE Analytics using the **Utils-Report** Widget.
+In addition to specific export options which vary between different analysis and plots, all results can be saved within a workspace and outside of TSE Analytics using the **Report** Widget.

 ![Figure: Utils-Report widget](image_89.png)